reTHINK-project/dev-service-framework/docs/specs/service-framework/syncher.md

 `onAddChild(callback: (event: CreateEvent) => void): void`

-Setup the callback to process create and delete of remote childrens.
-Remote childrens are any created child from an associated Reporter or Observer.
+Setup the callback to process create and delete of remote DataObjectChild.
+Remote DataObjectChilds are any created child from an associated Reporter or Observer.

 * callback: callback function to receive child create and delete events.